- Note: page no longer updated (1 July 2019)

 - To do

 This page began as a simple test of a prediction made by William Pannapacker in a 2012 Chronicle of Higher Education column titled “‘No DH, No Interview’.”
-Take it as a now slightly broader yet still blunt and informal test of generalizing claims for “digital humanities” as a growth area within Pannapacker’s own main scholarly discipline, English studies (which is also my own).
+Take its final form as a slightly broader yet still blunt and informal test of generalizing claims for “digital humanities” as a growth area within Pannapacker’s own main scholarly discipline, English studies (which is also my own).